mbmilligan/pagecaptain/README.txt

 Superuser ("uber-tuber") abilities are needed to change certain site settings, and multiple uber-tubers have to agree in order to clear the item list for a new hunt.
-In your Pagecapt-local.pm edit PageCapt::Web::tubers to list your login name.
-Once this change takes effect, you can upgrade other users to uber-tuber through their userinfo.mhtml page.

-    Note that when using SpeedyCGI, the running PageCaptain will only reload the configuration in PageCapt.pm and friends when the mason_handler.pl changes.
-The easiest thing is to touch this file after editing any configuration.
+If you followed the INSTALL directions you should already be an uber-tuber.
+Use the "User Promotion" link on the userinfo.mhtml page (via TEAM PROFILES, usually) to upgrade additional trusted users.

 When the list is released it needs to be loaded into the database.
 Sadly there is no all-purpose way to do this automatically, as such